 Turn these nutritional superstars into something that tastes like candy, and you have an incredibly healthy treat to satisfy that sweet tooth!
 (Especially nice for those of us who don’t really like bananas but want all that nutritious banana goodness.)

 I do a lot of dehydrating in summer, in part because we can’t always use up all the great stuff coming from the farm and garden.
-Having dried apples, pears, zucchini, and rhubarb leather in winter lets us keep enjoying our garden goodies long after everything’s covered in snow.
+Having dried apples, pears, zucchini, and homemade fruit leather in winter lets us keep enjoying our garden goodies long after everything’s covered in snow.

 Of course, we don’t grow bananas in Minnesota, but when the dehydrator’s running, I like to toss on whatever fruit looks like it won’t get eaten before it spoils or just turned out not to be that wonderful for fresh eating.
 My kids are always leaving over half-eaten bananas, so I cut off the ends and onto the dehydrator they go.